nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms)
  - **Composite:** Pertaining to or composed of multiple distinct elements, characteristic of nano-hybrids.

-### Expanded Definition and Usage\nNano-hybrids represent a cutting-edge intersection of organic and inorganic material sciences, pushing the boundaries of what single-component materials can achieve.
+### Expanded Definition and Usage:
+Nano-hybrids represent a cutting-edge intersection of organic and inorganic material sciences, pushing the boundaries of what single-component materials can achieve.
 In electronics, they contribute to the development of lighter, more flexible, and efficient components.
 In biomedicine, nano-hybrids offer new avenues for minimally invasive treatments and diagnostic procedures that require high specificity and low toxicity.
 Their ability to combine the beneficial properties of both organic and inorganic materials makes them invaluable in the ongoing quest for innovative solutions across many technological and medical fields.

 In summary, the concept of `nano-hybrids` encapsulates a diverse range of advanced materials that are composed of both organic and inorganic nanoparticles, engineered to exploit the strengths of both types of materials.
 This synergy allows for enhanced performance and new capabilities across various industries, making nano-hybrids a critical area of study and application within modern nanotechnology.